In my clinic, we don’t just treat your symptoms – we analyse your whole body to find the cause.

 These components work together to provide the body with support, balance, shock absorption and mobility; and when your plantar fascia (the tissue that attaches the bottom of your heel bone or calcaneus to the “knuckles” of your toes) is tight and sore, your foot certainly won’t be working normally!

 Plantar fasciitis is a fairly common problem: it affects around 10% of runners, and accounts for around 1% of all visits to orthopaedic surgeons!
-However, there is no real consensus on how to treat it.
+However, there is no real consensus on the best treatment.
 Around 90% of patients do get better with conservative (non-surgical) treatment, but the research suggests that it can take up to a year for this to happen.

 Standard physiotherapy ways to treat plantar fasciitis include: